 Clinical Workplace Experience

-Is clinical/workplace experience full time or part time?
 This will vary.
 The placement may occur throughout the program or may require a block placement at designated times.
 We can organise for you to do your placement full time or part time.